-● Whole: Unlike term plans, a whole life insurance policy is a lifelong commitment.
+Whole plans tend to be more expensive than term plans and unlike term plans, a whole life insurance policy is a lifelong commitment.
 Coverage remains active for the policyholder from purchase until death, and accordingly, the benefits are available at anytime.
 In addition, whole plans have an intrinsic cash value, and policyholders can often borrow money against them.
-However, this option usually comes with a cost, affecting the long-term value of the policy.
-Other varieties of whole plans offer differing premiums and benefits, though they all tend to be more expensive than term plans.

-Conversely, whole life insurance is preferable for planning your inheritance and your estate’s future.
+Whole life insurance is preferable for planning your inheritance and your estate’s future.
 When the time comes, this type of plan will be far better suited to cover estate taxes.
 In addition, if you have a lifelong dependent relying on your income – a child with special needs, for example – a whole policy should be in place to provide financial support, especially if you don’t want to rely on retirement savings or other assets.
-If you can afford it, the more comprehensive protection offered by a whole plan is certainly the best way to plan for your long-term finances.
+If you can afford it, the more comprehensive protection offered by a whole plan is the better option to plan for your long-term finances.

-Whether you go with a term or a whole plan, deciding on a life insurance policy is no easy task.
-All plans take into account your age, health and financial standing (i.e., debts, expenses and assets), and you need to anticipate any expenses that may arise for your beneficiaries in the coming years, such as education and housing.
+Whether you go with a term or a whole policy, all plans take into account your age, health and financial standing (i.e., debts, expenses and assets).
+You should also anticipate any expenses that may arise for your beneficiaries in the coming years, such as education and housing.
 These are all major factors in making any policy decisions, and in the end, the most accurate way to determine which plan fits your budget and your expected needs is to compare the long-term costs of all your options.

-Truth be told, life insurance offers such mutability that you have seemingly endless ways to fit a policy into your lifestyle.
-While we have isolated term and whole plans individually, oftentimes the best approach for consumers is to start out with term and convert it to a whole policy when the time is right.
-You could even purchase both at the same time, allowing you the opportunity to take advantage of the best aspects of each plan.
-It truly depends on your situation.
-Life insurance is a very personal topic to many and likely among the most subjective financial decisions one can make.
-Before you commit to any plan, consider reaching out to a qualified professional for assistance in assessing your options.
+Truth be told, life insurance offers such much flexibility that you have seemingly endless ways to fit a policy into your lifestyle.
+Oftentimes the best approach for consumers is to start out with term and convert it to a whole policy when the time is right.
+But before you commit to any plan, consider reaching out to a qualified professional for assistance in assessing your options.